-Bitter, weak, bland, no crème, over extracted, terrible smelling, just plain awful tasting espresso!
+Bitter, weak, bland, no crema, over extracted, terrible smelling, just plain awful tasting espresso!
 Sound familiar?
 All too often I talk with people about the brew that they are getting and how it doesn't live up to standards.
 Nine times out of ten the first reaction is that the espresso machine is not working correctly.
-We hear all the time that "My machine is overheating", "it is brewing with too much pressure", "I'm not doing anything differently so it has to be the machine".
-But let's take a small step back......to the grinder.
+We hear all the time that "My machine is overheating", "It is brewing with too much pressure", "I'm not doing anything differently so it has to be the machine".
+But let's take a small step back to the grinder.

 Most people assume that the grinder just simply grinds and can in no way affect the taste of their brew.
 This is a very big misconception.
 Whether it be mistakenly mixing beans, or not cleaning the grinder regularly, it can lead to a huge headache, and not just from caffeine withdrawal.
 Experimentation in mixing beans can be fun, but be sure to use caution and try to stick to beans of similar roasts and origin.